Research note · Updated 29 May 2026

 Yes for directional writing rules.
 No for a final detector benchmark.

-The audit loaded 209 Russian markdown records from the local published-content corpus and the knowledge-base migration set.
+The first audit loaded 209 Russian markdown records from the local published-content corpus and the knowledge-base migration set.
 After filtering for minimum length, Cyrillic share, and navigation-noise limits, 110 records were eligible for scoring.1 A hand-tuned structural prior labeled 103 of those records as likely-human candidates and 7 as uncertain.
 That is enough to look for recurring text-level patterns.
 It is not enough to publish a scientific accuracy claim because the learned v2 text-level cross-check labeled every eligible record as likely AI.2

 That contradiction is the research result.
 When a structural prior and a learned text-level model disagree this strongly, the right next step is not to pick the detector you like.
 The right next step is to improve corpus hygiene, rerun the full calibrated ensemble, and treat the pattern set as candidates until multiple checks agree.